elixir-lang/elixir-lang.github.com/getting-started/binaries-strings-and-char-lists.markdown

 "llo"
 ```

-This finishes our tour of bitstrings, binaries and strings.
-A string is a UTF-8 encoded binary, and a binary is a bitstring where the number of bits is divisible by 8.
+A complete reference about the binary / bitstring constructor `<<>>` can be found [in the Elixir documentation](http://elixir-lang.org/docs/stable/elixir/Kernel.SpecialForms.html#%3C%3C%3E%3E/1).
+This concludes our tour of bitstrings, binaries and strings.
+A string is a UTF-8 encoded binary and a binary is a bitstring where the number of bits is divisible by 8.
 Although this shows the flexibility Elixir provides for working with bits and bytes, 99% of the time you will be working with binaries and using the `is_binary/1` and `byte_size/1` functions.

 ## Char lists